ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

     same specificity), there is no clear winner.
 Move one element deeper in the stack and try again.

+This process continues until all elements in the stack have been examined.
 If one winner among the candidates in L emerges from this procedure, it is declared the winning concept and it is used for the section label.